shivang-16/TravelBuddy/README.md

-# TravelBuddy - Your ultimate travel companion app(in progress)
+# TravelBuddy - Your ultimate travel companion app

 To run the code->
 1> Clone the repository